 Postpartum Support

-In the days following a loss, it is important to remember that a woman’s body has just given birth, and the physical recuperation is just the same, but compounded by grief.
+In the days following a loss, it is important to remember that a body has just given birth, and the physical recuperation is just the same, but compounded by traumatic grief.

 Along with traditional postpartum doula care, a bereavement doula: